-- The Strategist: Both military and political long-term brilliant plans.
-There's a reason why Evil Genius is on this list.
-Word of the Giant says he's not.
-His real contribution to his group's plans of conquest (except his considerable personal fighting prowess) is to point out the clichés that always gets to other Overlords.
-Being the leader and strategist are things he convinced himself of.
+- The Strategist: Defied.
+Believes himself to be the source of both military and political long-term brilliant plans.
+He's not.
+His real contribution to his group's plans of conquest, besides his considerable personal fighting prowess, is simply pointing out the clichés that always lead to the failure of other Overlords.
+Being a master strategist is just something he convinced himself of.

 - Strong Family Resemblance: He looks like his sons, but with gray hair.
 Haley is pleased by this, because it means Elan would be just as attractive in forty or so years.

 - Stuffed into the Fridge: At first he was willing to put up with Haley, but post-Villainous Breakdown Tarquin flips out and declares that everyone in the area, including Haley, would now be killed in front of Elan to force him down the "proper" narrative path.

 - Sweet and Sour Grapes: His interpretation of ruling an empire; though it's inevitable that some random hero will eventually kill him for his countless crimes, he still gets to have whatever he wants whenever he wants it until then.
 And if he does it stylishly enough, he'll be immortalized in epic song afterwards.
 Win/win.Tarquin: Somewhere between "villain of the week" and "good triumphs over evil," there's a sweet spot where guys like me get to rule the roost for years.
 As long as I go into this accepting the price I may eventually pay, then I win — no matter what actually happens.